Confusingboat/azure-webjob-boilerplate/README.md

 ## What is this?
-It's a boilerplate for a one-off .NET Core Azure Webjob (scheduled or manually triggered).
+It's a boilerplate for a one-off .NET Core Azure Webjob (crontab or manually triggered).

 ## What's a boilerplate?